pgEdge/pgedge-docs/pgedge_stylesheet.md

 ## Formatting a README File

-This section of the stylesheet applies primarily to the README files that reside in each of our public repos - every public repo should have a README file.
+Every public repo should have a README file.
 The top of each README should include:

 * a first-level heading (#) identifying the project by name (# Project Name).
 * if applicable, links to regression testing tools or developer/dba tools